Iru Dhuruvam (TV series)

 Iru Dhuruvam is an Indian Tamil-language crime thriller streaming television series produced as an Original for SonyLIV, written and directed by debutant M Kumaran.
 Produced by Sameer Nair and Pramod Cheruvalath under the banner Applause Entertainment and A Sign Of Life Productions, the series stars Nandha Durairaj in the lead role along with Abdool, Sebastin Antony and Abhirami Venkatachalam.
 The series marked the first Tamil Original streaming series produced for SonyLIV and the first season released on 29 September 2019 with nine episodes.
-On 24 February 2023 a second season consisting 10 episodes was released.
+On 24 February 2023 a second season consisting of 10 episodes was released.
 Season 2.